PaulDoessel/boost-build-club/README.md

 - For Windows, run build-win-shared.bat or build-win-static.bat
 - For other platforms, please send me a pull request!

+The built libraries will appear in a staging directory with a platform specific name such as stage-OSX or whatever.

 Acknowledgements
 ----------------
 Some points borrowed from Pete Goodliffe's original build script,